dmbrtd/trad/article/intro_p1_intro.md

 style of Magic, where games are not dominated by Planeswalkers and "pushed" mythic rares.
-To this end, the initial ruleset is simple and straightforward: the standard Modern game rules, cardpool, and banlist are used, but Planeswalkers, cards printed only at mythic rarity, and the Companion mechanic are removed.
+To this end, the initial ruleset is simple and straightforward: the standard Modern game rules, cardpool, and banlist are used, but Planeswalkers¹, cards printed only at mythic rarity², and the Companion mechanic are removed.
 The result is a refreshing respite from what Magic has become in recent years.

 ### Why Not Planeswalkers and Mythics